Legacy & History

 We’re on a MISSION

-To preserve, promote and enhance the outstanding natural beauty, ecological vitality, and cultural distinctiveness of the Blue Ridge Parkway and its corridor including surrounding scenic landscape, thereby preserving this national treasure for future generations.
+To preserve, promote and enhance the outstanding natural beauty, ecological vitality, and cultural distinctiveness of the Blue Ridge region including surrounding scenic landscape, thereby preserving it for future generations.

 Many People Share our Passion

-We have over 1,500 national and international members and nearly 750 volunteers working along the Parkway.
+We have over 1,500 members and nearly 750 volunteers supporting the work of FRIENDS.

 A Short FRIENDS History